mohammadreza-ebrahimi/mohammadreza-ebrahimi.github.io/ML.md

 ### _Supervised Learning_
 In supervised learning, the training data you feed to the algorithm includes the desired solutions, called labels (as the email figure).
-  - **Classification*
+  - **Classification**
-A typical supervised learning task is **classification**.
+A typical supervised learning task is classification.
 The spam filter is a good example of this: it is trained with many example emails along with their class (spam or ham), and it must learn how to classify new emails.
 The labels (target) could be binary (like spam or not) and also multi class.
 Some other example of binary are: `True` or `False`, `1` or `0`, `yes` or `No`.
   - **Regression**